poet, author, creative writing instructor

 About

-Sara's first poetry book, “(w)holehearted: a collection of poetry and prose” was self-published in September 2018 and won Daybreak Press Publishing’s 2019 “Best Poetry Book” award.
-Her second book was published with FlowerSong Press in October 2023, titled, “Quarter Life Crisis”, with one of the poems nominated for a Pushcart prize.
-In December 2024, she co-edited and published her first community anthology with House of Amal called “Threads of Palestine” with 100% of the proceeds going to charity.
+Sara's first poetry book, (w)holehearted: a collection of poetry and prose, was self-published in September 2018 and won Daybreak Press Publishing’s 2019 “Best Poetry Book” award.
+Her second book, Quarter Life Crisis, was published with FlowerSong Press in October 2023, with one of its poems nominated for a Pushcart Prize.
+In December 2024, she co-edited and published her first community anthology, Threads of Palestine Anthology through House of Amal, with 100% of the proceeds going to charity.

-Sara was selected as a finalist for Austin’s first Poet Laureate program as well as in Button Poetry’s 2021 Annual Chapbook Contest.
+Sara was selected as a finalist for Austin’s first Poet Laureate program as well as for Button Poetry’s 2021 Annual Chapbook Contest.
 Her work has been featured twice on TEDx, ACLU TX, The Texas Observer, Infrarrealista Review, Muslim Youth Musings literary magazine and more, including Seventh Wave Magazine, who also nominated one of her poems for a 2024 Pushcart Prize.
 She has spoken and performed at over 100 different engagements both in her social work capacity and as a poet.

 What I’ve been up to